 Externally we invest in VWRA (FTSE All-World index) and SPY (S&P 500) - per these numbers from Curvo, both outperform 7.69%:

-To normalize risk and returns for a fair comparison, let's say we use 7.69% for both for-SRS and ex-SRS strategies.
+To normalize risk and returns for a fair comparison, let's say we use 7.69% for both SRS and non-SRS strategies.
 I like to model these as cash flows - for each year, calculate the amount of funds invested, taxes paid, etc., and simply model the net sum at the end.
-Importantly, Endowus charges a 0.4% per-annum management fee on top of underlying funds' expense ratios - this means that our effective interest rates are:
+Importantly, Endowus charges a 0.3~0.4% per-annum management fee on top of underlying funds' expense ratios.

 | Strategy | Details |